gregPerlinLi/LibrarySystem/README.md

 - [ ] Realize the authority functions
 - [ ] Add library form
 - [ ] Add the log function
-- [ ] Using JavaFx to replace the common line
+- [ ] Using JavaFx to replace the command line